dmitriy-iliyov/spring-outbox/README.md

       my-event:
         topic: "my.topic"
 ```
-**WARNING:** Dead Letter Queue is unable by default.
+**WARNING:** Dead Letter Queue is disabled by default.
 All other values will use defaults.

 Full:
 ```yaml